-3.6 HEMP AND MARIJUANA
+3.6 Hemp and Marijuana

-Hemp and hemp associated load is allowed for energy efficiency program participation in states where such activities have received USDA approval.
+BPA allows hemp and hemp associated load for energy efficiency program participation in states where such activities have received USDA approval.
 As of January 1, 2022, all states within the BPA service territory have USDA-approval for hemp production.
-For more information, see Hemp in the Energy Efficiency Program and Hemp FAQ.
+For more information, see Hemp FAQ.

-The cultivation, distribution and sale of marijuana remains prohibited by federal law, federally owned, controlled or administered resources may not be purposely provided to facilitate the commission of a federal offense.
+The cultivation, distribution, and sale of marijuana remains prohibited by federal law, federally owned, controlled or administered resources may not be purposely provided to facilitate the commission of a federal offense.
 As a federal entity, BPA follows the legal direction provided by the U.S. Department of Energy and the U.S. Department of Justice as it pertains to marijuana-related business loads.
 Though BPA will not provide funding or support for measures or projects involving marijuana-related business load, BPA will allow customers to report self-funded activities that meet the rules and requirements of the Implementation Manual.
 For more information see, Clarification on BPA's Energy Efficiency Programs and Marijuana.